 Büyükdere Caddesi,Akabe Ticaret Merkezi No: 1 Likör Yanı Sokak, Kat: 4,Daire; 401-402 Mecidiyeköy / Istanbul / TURKEY

-EPD document prepared for Seranit Wall Tiles with registration number S-P-00676 has been registered and published in EPD Turkey and The International EPD System.
-Besides, Seranit Wall Tiles EPD document is registered in ECO Platform with registration number 00000133.
+EPD document prepared for Seranit Floor Tiles with registration number S-P-00675 has been registered and published in EPD Turkey and The International EPD System.
+Besides, Seranit Floor Tiles EPD document is registered in ECO Platform with registration number 00000134.
 Registered EPD document applies to all global markets.

-Ceramic wall tiles manufactured by Seranit in Inönü Plant, Turkey and covered under this Environmental Product Declaration are primarily made of naturally occurring majör raw materials such as clay, pegmatite and silica sand, but they may also include other minor raw materials such as sodium silicate, zinc and zircon.
+Ceramic floor tiles manufactured by Seranit in Inönü Plant, Turkey and covered under this Environmental Product Declaration are primarily made of naturally occurring majör raw materials such as clay, pegmatite, and albite, but they may also include other minor raw materials such as feldspar, zinc, zircon and kaolin.

 Seranit was established in 1992 as the first “Technical Porcelain” manufacturer of Turkey and has been manufacturing ceramic and 100% porcelain tiles for both interior and exterior application.
 Seranit adds value to spaces with an innovative approach, rich color, effect and size range, and trend-setting designs.
 Today, Seranit continues production at their Bilecik Plant with a production capacity of 8.5 million sqm and Inönü/Eskişehir plant with a production capacity of 10 million sqm.